Top Posts

 First, we’d book much earlier.
 Leaving it until the last minute meant many of the best rental companies and some of our preferred campsites were already fully booked.
 A little more planning would have given us more options and probably saved some money too.

 We’d also allow more time.
 Eight days was enough to experience some incredible places, but Namibia is much bigger than it looks on a map.
-We spent a lot of time driving between destinations and often wished we had an extra day or two at places like Spitzkoppe and Brandberg.
+We spent a lot of time driving between destinations and often wished we had an extra day or two at Spitzkoppe.

 Finally, we’d probably skip Etosha as a self-drive destination.
 Having experienced both a guided safari and independent travel, we genuinely think a good guide is worth the money in Etosha.
 The guides know where to find wildlife, can spot animals we’d never see ourselves and make the whole experience far more rewarding.